Our greatest glory is not in never falling, but in rising every time we fall.

-The Counseling & Testing Center (CTC) provides individual counseling sessions, group counseling, couples counseling and mind-body services that are free of charge to enrolled Georgia State University students.
-Listed below are just a few examples of some common concerns which bring students to the CTC:
+The Counseling Center provides individual counseling sessions, group counseling, couples counseling and mind-body services that are free of charge to enrolled Georgia State University students.
+Listed below are just a few examples of some common concerns which bring students to the Counseling Center:

 - Symptoms of stress and anxiety

 - Thoughts of doing harm to self or others